spuddybike/metadata-automation/README.md

-## Website for CLOSER initated metadata research projects at
+## Website for CLOSER, University of Surrey, UKDS and Scotcen metadata research projects at

 https://metadata-automation.org